alexandremenif/chasse-aux-renards/README.md

     npm run dev
     ```

-3.  **Create Test Users:**
-    Open the application in your browser (e.g., `http://localhost:5173`).
-Use the "Sign in with Google" button to create the following three test users.
-The emulator will show a pop-up where you can enter the details.

-    *   `john.doe@example.com` (will be the parent)
-    *   `jane.doe@example.com` (will be a child)
-    *   `jimmy.doe@example.com` (will be a child)

-4.  **Seed the Database:**
+3.  **Seed the Database:**
-    Once the users have been created in the Auth emulator, run the seed script in a **new terminal window**.
-This script will find the users you just created and populate the database with their corresponding boards and rewards.
+    Once the emulators are running, run the seed script in a **new terminal window**.
+This script will automatically create the test users in the Auth emulator and populate the database with their corresponding boards and rewards.

     ```bash
     npm run seed
     ```

+    The following users will be created:
+    *   `john.doe@example.com` (parent)
+    *   `jane.doe@example.com` (child)
+    *   `jimmy.doe@example.com` (child)

 After seeding, you can refresh the app.
 The users will now have their data loaded correctly.
-You only need to run the seed script once after creating the users.
+You only need to run the seed script once.
 The emulator will persist the data for subsequent sessions.